 I took this cake to the bridal couple for a tasting and they seemed very happy with the outcome.
 They particularly liked the chopped-up roasted hazelnuts I added to the ganache which gives this cake an amazing texture and amplifies the hazelnut flavour.

 A few notes on the Swiss meringue buttercream.
 I find the quantity of butter that goes into a Swiss meringue a little too intense so I lowered the ratio slightly it is better to use unsalted butter here which MUST be at room temperature or even slightly softer.
 So room temperature of a warm day.

 I also found I needed to add a lot of vanilla for the flavour to come through so I added at least a tablespoon of vanilla extract but might even go a little more for the final wedding cake.
 I used a paste with vanilla beans, as I like the look of the tiny black flecks in the final frosting.
 You could go all out and use vanilla seeds from a pod, but you will need quite a few.

-I always use salted butter in my cakes so I don’t add in additional salt.
-I still can’t understand cake recipes that always call for expensive unsalted butter then add salt back in.
-I have baked extensively with both salted and unsalted butter and can’t notice any textural difference and the flavour difference is unnoticeable in most cakes especially chocolate.
-Salt amplifies sugar so I actually think its an important component in cakes and desserts.
+I always use salted butter in my cakes so I don’t add additional salt.
+I still can’t understand cake recipes that always call for expensive unsalted butter and then add salt back in.
+I have baked extensively with both salted and unsalted butter and can’t notice any textural difference and the flavour difference is unnoticeable in most cakes, especially chocolate.
+Salt amplifies sugar so I actually think it’s an important component in cakes and desserts.
 I generally do not add additional salt if I’m using salted butter.